openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Z-STAGE_v2/Readme.md

 <img src="./IMAGES/Z_stage_assembly_19.jpg" width="300">
 </p>

-1. Connect all cables to the ESP32 following [these instructions](../../ELECTRONICS).
+1. Connect all cables to the ESP32 following the [instructions](../../ELECTRONICS) in the Electronics section.
 The ESP32 will go on the side of the Z-stage and all the cables will go through the cube.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_20.jpg" width="300">
 </p>